PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 Orrick have a <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.orrick.com/en/Total-Access/Tool-Kit/Start-Up-Forms/Employment-and-Consultant">handy free set of templates</a> you can use!
 (US only)

 You need both an Offer Letter and a Confidential Information and Invention Assignment Agreement (US only).
+The CIIAA means that your employees agree that their work is confidential and whatever they build at work is owned by the company.
+Not having this = major problems in future, especially for fundraising.

 Deel have free templates integrated into their platform already, so you’ll only usually use these for permanent employees, unless you want to use a customized contractor agreement in Deel.

 Do not pay a lawyer to create contract templates for you - it is a fantastic waste of money better spent when you need them to handle your next funding round.